- Home Decorating

 - What new furniture will you need once you've tossed your old . . . or did you always need but never had?

-- What does and does not work functionally about room?
+- What does and does not work in the room in terms of functionality?
 As children become tweens, a desk and bookshelves might become more important.
 Was there never a good reading area?
 Does your child have a hobby that requires a certain amount of space, such as a drum set?

 The following design suggestions are not meant for baby or toddler rooms.
 They are geared towards children four and older with the possibility of the room transitioning into the teenage years.